sergey-tuzlukov/WeatherLogAndroid/README.md

 # WeatherLog
+<p><b>ATTENTION!
+Because of unexpected disfunction of OpenWeatherMap service this application (in fact, its client) cannot retrieve any data for all cities now.
+Without weather provider, that giving actual and correct information, this app does not work.
+Unfortunately, there is no way, known for me, to get historical weather data, within the limits of this application's architecture and GPL restrictions.
+Thus, development was stopped for sine die.<br/>Distribution on Google Play was also stopped, links become unavailable.<br/>The sources on github and apk-files on F-droid stay available as before (for informational purposes, at least).</b></p>

 <p>WeatherLog is an app for Android that shows, how changed an air temperature within previous 24 hours.<br/>
 The application helps to answer, if the road was icing up after cold night; is it a time to change tires to/from winter ones; what kind of clothes or shoes would be well to wear today.